Jani Haenke Young Musicians

 The Jani Haenke Young Musicians project is an exciting initiative introduced in 2013 by the Stradbroke Chamber Music Festival, in association with the Jani Haenke Charitable Trust.
 In the week before the festival proper, a quartet or trio of student musicians from the Queensland Conservatorium, Griffith University come to the island to benefit from an intensive period of chamber music and ensemble development under the guidance of experienced professional musicians.

-In 2016, the JHYM program included group coaching by festival performers, individual lessons on chamber music repertoire, and playing and learning alongside festival players.
+In 2017, the JHYM program included group coaching by festival performers, individual lessons on chamber music repertoire, and playing and learning alongside festival players.
 The quartet were (from left) Jacob Seabrook, viola, Samantha Chiu, violin, Michael Gibson, cello, and Clare Cooney, violin.
 They performed a wonderful concert for festival sponsors during the week, at the St Peter Chanel Church, Point Lookout.

 Dunwich State School

 Since the festival’s inception, we have made it a priority to develop an educational program to provide tuition and musical inspiration to the students of the Dunwich State School.
 In the lead-up to the festivals, the musicians have conducted workshops at the school in order to further the students’ instrumental skills, and to provide them with opportunities for close learning and playing with professional musicians.